msfs11/ConsentManager/README.md

 # Scope and Limitations
 Data storage:
-the service doesn't store any personal data, it stores only uuid of the users from the exteral systems, which signed specific consents.
+the service doesn't store any personal data, it stores only uuid of the users from exteral systems.

-Administration functions, including user roles and permissions, user authentication, and access control, are not in the scope of this microservice.
-The microservice primarily focuses on providing consent management functionality for users and secure API routes for administering consents using public key encryption.
+Administration functions and interface, including user roles and permissions, user authentication, and access control, are not in the scope of this microservice.
+The microservice primarily focuses on providing consent management functionality for users and secure API routes for administering consents with token-based identification.

-According to the twelve-factor methodology, the service is not providing any logging and metrics capabilities.
+According to the twelve-factor methodology, the service is not providing any logging and metrics capabilities and writes its unbuffered event stream to stdout.

 # Diagrams